danialgoodwin/dev/dev-ideas.md

     - OS could already be thought of as a 'Do Everything IDE'.. everything just has bad integration and different themes
 - Everything can be disrupted
 - Imagine you are a master programmer and could program anything you dream of.
 What would you make?
 - Decentralized links: Links that get viral for its add-on content for an existing site.
 Ex: Patreon links to complement existing sites.
+Ex: Click to subscribe.
     - Imagine that the link is an app (click link to collect email? interactive community quiz)
     - #1 app is email